 Income and costs relating to other activities are set out in the income and expenditure account at the end of section A.1 above.
-"Other charges" of £1.5m on the income and expenditure account relate to the cost of developing the Group's non-insurance business.
+"Other income" of £1.4m (2018: £0.5m) on the income and expenditure account relates to the Group's non-insurance sales.
+"Other charges" of £2.8m (2018: £1.4m) on the income and expenditure account relate to the cost of delivering the Group's non-insurance business.

-Charitable giving, mainly via Westfield Health's donations to the Westfield Health Charitable Trust, has continued throughout the year in support of Westfield Health's goal of "being a good corporate citizen".
+Charitable giving, mainly via Westfield Health's donations to the Westfield Health Charitable Trust, has continued throughout the year in support of Westfield Health's purpose of making a healthy difference to the quality of life of their customers and the communities in which they live and work.